reallyalexpro/completer/README.md

 * type: boolean
 * default: false

-Set it `true` to start the suggestion mode.
+Set it "true" to start the suggestion mode.

 #### template